Resident Evil 2 (2019 video game): Plot

-After investigating Umbrella, news reporter Ben Bertolucci is detained in a holding cell by the corrupt police chief and serial killer Brian Irons, who has been covering up Umbrella's activities.
-As Ben tries to convince Leon to release him, the Tyrant suddenly attacks them, killing the former.
+After investigating Umbrella, journalist Ben Bertolucci is detained in a holding cell by the corrupt police chief and serial killer Brian Irons, who has been covering up Umbrella's activities.
+Ben tries to convince Leon to release him, but is attacked and killed by the Tyrant, a humanoid bioweapon created and programmed by the Umbrella Corporation to eliminate everyone within the station.
 Leon and Ada flee and reach Robert Kendo's gun shop, where they find Robert and his infected daughter Emma.
 Witnessing Robert put down his daughter before committing suicide, Leon decides to help Ada retrieve the G-virus sample to expose Umbrella's corruption.
-The two encounter Annette in the sewers, who shoots Leon in the back before escaping to Umbrella's underground lab, NEST, unwilling to give up the G-virus sample.
+After killing a giant, mutated alligator in the sewers, the two encounter Annette, who shoots Leon in the back before escaping to Umbrella's underground lab, NEST, unwilling to give up the G-virus sample.
 Leon recovers; he and Ada kiss as they descend into NEST.

-Meanwhile, Sherry is abducted and taken to the Raccoon City Orphanage by Irons.
+Meanwhile, Sherry is abducted by Irons and taken to the Raccoon City Orphanage.
 William arrives and injects Irons with a "G-embryo", which bursts from Irons' stomach, killing him.
 He incapacitates Claire and deliberately infects Sherry, confident that her body will accept the G-virus and allow it to replicate.

 Finding Sherry and descending underground into NEST, Claire retrieves a vaccine for the G-virus, which Annette administers to her daughter.
 Meanwhile, Leon retrieves the G-virus sample and runs into Annette again, who outs Ada as a mercenary intending to sell the sample to the highest bidder.
 William kills Annette; Ada demands the sample from Leon at gunpoint, but is knocked off into the abyss below NEST, along with the sample, as the facility starts to self-destruct.
 Leon then defeats the mutated and deadlier "Super Tyrant" after Ada, having survived her fall, throws him a rocket launcher before departing.
 He, Claire, and Sherry escape on a train out of the facility, where they are attacked by William once more in his final mutated form.
-Fortunately, the train decouples and William is destroyed in the lab's destruction.
+They manage to decouple the train cars and William is destroyed in the lab's destruction.
 As the three reach safety, Leon and Claire vow to continue their fight against Umbrella.